 Automation in general does not only save development time but also improves security and reliability of software products.
 Testers will also see significant advantages of this approach: reliability of the testing process and results increases, testing time decreases, and the tester's work gets less stressful.
 Sure, automated testing will never fully replace manual testing, but it can simplify the software test engineer's work indeed.

 As a software product is passing later development phases, the cost of bug elimination may grow exponentially.
 Static and dynamic analysis tools can help prevent these expenses due to earlier detection of software bugs.

-Run-time analysis (dynamic analysis) is a software testing type performed when executing the program.
-Dynamic analysis reveals defects in the source code as they are occurring.
+Dynamic analysis (runtime analysis) is a software testing type performed when executing the program.
+Dynamic analysis reveals defects in the source code as they occur.
 The analysis process can be divided into a number of steps: preparing input data, running a test program launch, gathering the necessary parameters, and analyzing the output data.

 Static analysis is a software testing type performed without actual execution of the program.
-Static analysis enables quick detection of bugs in the source code before it can be executed.
+Static analysis enables quick detection of bugs in the source code before the code is ready to be executed.

-In practice, developers may use both analysis techniques to speed up the development process and testing process, as well as improve the quality of the software product.
+In practice, developers may use both analysis techniques to speed up the development and testing processes, as well as to enhance the quality of the software product.